 Diamond, SiC, and III-Nitrides are promising materials for hosting solid state quantum bits realized by point defect electron and nuclear spins [D.J.
 Christle et al., Nature Materials 14, 160 (2015); M. Widmann et al., Nature Materials 14, 164 (2015)] and single photon emitters realized by bright light emitting single point defects to be used for quantum technologies and quantum sensing [J. R. Weber et al., PNAS 107, 8513-8518 (2010)].
 Relying on ab initio methods, point defects’ electronic structure and properties can be calculated with high accuracy and directly compared with experimental measurements.
 These capabilities not only allow one to identify the atomic configuration of unknown point defects but also provide useful insight to the physics of applicable point defects.

 We apply state-of-the-art hybrid density functional methods within large supercells (500-1500 atoms).
 We need to use large supercells to efficiently model single defects.
 The cost of the hybrid functional calculation is about an order of magnitude larger compared to standard methods.
-Such calculations require large CPU time and, therefore, we ask for 150000 CPU-core hours/month on Tetralith in 2020.
+Such calculations require large CPU time.
+Also we have two more users in 2021.
+Therefore, we ask for 150000 CPU-core hours/month on Tetralith in 2021.